YunoHost-Apps/onlyoffice_ynh/README.md

 1. Master = Stable is version respect yunohost type install

-2. Beta = Beta is version for multi-instances
+2. Beta = Beta is version for multi-instances (add possibility to install on same domain as nextcloud)

-3. Beta_work = Working version but run official commands of onlyoffice and two depots are installed nodejs and onlyoffice
+3. Beta_work = Working version but run official commands of onlyoffice (two depots are installed nodejs and onlyoffice)

 ### Installing guide